Alps Winter Elopement Guide: Locations, Ideas, and Practical Tips [Updated for 2026]

 Ice Skating Elopements

-Across the alps, you’ll find when the lakes freeze, everyone’s ice skates come out.
+Across the Alps, you’ll find that when the lakes freeze, everyone’s ice skates come out.
 Unlike artificial rinks, here, you’ll have breathtaking views at every turn.
 Many lakes are regularly measured for ice thickness and safety, taking the guesswork out of your experience.
-Would you ice skate at your wedding?
+Some lakes, such as the Stazersee in St. Moritz, are even groomed for ice skating.

 Sledding Elopements

-Going sledding on your elopement is the perfect adventure for any winter lover.
-In the alps, people of all ages take sledding seriously, and because of that, there are countless groomed tracks 3-4+ miles in length to enjoy throughout the winter.
+Going sledding on your elopement is the perfect adventure for any winter-lover.
+In the alps, people of all ages taking sledding seriously, and because of that, there are countless groomed tracks 3-4+ miles in length to enjoy throughout the winter.

 What to Wear for Your Winter Elopement